mekind/rag-playground/docs/retrieval/rag.md

 **Parameters:**
 - `collection_name` (str | list[str] | None, optional): One collection name or multiple collection names to search.
   - If `None`, defaults to `Config.CHROMA_COLLECTION_NAME`.
-  - If a list is provided, retrieval will search across multiple collections (embedding strategies) and merge results.
+  - If a list is provided, retrieval can search across multiple collections (embedding strategies).

 **Behavior:**
 - Initializes VectorSearch instance for retrieval